multitude-amsterdam/p5Catalyst/README.md

 }
 ```

+> [!TIP]
+> For more insight into the relationship between script files, visit the [documentation of the code architecture](https://multitude-amsterdam.github.io/p5Catalyst/docs/architecture.md).

 ## 6. Plop it on a server!

 That's it!
 You can now host the application 😶‍🌫️ and send it to your client or users for testing.
 Just copy the contents of the `/app` folder into the root of your server environment using FTP or otherwise.